How anarchy works for shale oil

 What has this all got to do with shale oil?
 More than meets the eye.

 When the DotCom bubble popped, the internet startups went down the drain.
 Well, most of them.
-It was like the proverbial asteroid that had killed the Dinos in order to cleanse the world and make space for the most dangerous predator of all times – humans.
+It was like the proverbial asteroid that had killed the Dinos to cleanse the world and make space for the most dangerous predator of all time – humans.

 OK, we got it.
 Shale oil extraction costs are going down and USD 40 seems to be what USD 70 used to be just months ago.
 Wait a minute – this is a pull from the optimization bottle – no more.
 Sure those pesky shale drillers must hit a bottom as this cost-cutting can’t go on forever and finally they will buckle and wither away.
 At least this is what many other oil-producing countries must be thinking – judging by their actions.